bbc/qtff-parameter-editor/README.md

 # Authors

-This software was written by Philip DeNeir and Manish Pindoria (manish.pindoria at bbc.co.uk)
+This software was written by Philip de Nier and Manish Pindoria (manish.pindoria at bbc.co.uk)

 # Contact and Legal Information